 The 2021-22 school year is a watershed year in the history of YIS as we bid farewell to the campus that has been the school’s home since its founding in 1924 and move to a larger, purpose-built new campus a few kilometers away in Honmoku.
 We are scheduled to officially take possession of the new campus on October 1st, after which installation of specialized systems and equipment, such as auditorium lighting and sound systems, science laboratories, and IT and AV for classrooms and other areas, will take place in October and November.
 Fittings and furnishing will then be completed in December in preparation for the move.
-Have a look at the 2021-2022 construction album and the 2020-2021 construction album in YIS Photos to see the progress of construction, and see our New Campus Update page for the latest information on the progress.
+Have a look at the 2021-2022 construction album and the 2020-2021 construction album in YIS Photos to see the progress of construction, and see our New Campus Update page for our monthly updates on the major stages of construction.

 The new YIS campus is built on a 14,685m2 greenfield site in Kominatocho, Naka-ku, Yokohama, less than 2 kilometers from our present campus.
 The site is adjacent to the Honmoku Front (Konan/Sanwa) shopping complex and behind the Yamate Police Station.
 The new site is about 50% larger than our current campus and will accommodate a full-size athletic field in addition to the classroom buildings.
 The new campus is comprised of the 4-story North Building that houses the library, cafeteria, performing arts center and most of the classroom areas and administrative offices, and the 3-story South Building that houses the Early Learning Center and PE facilities, including a double gymnasium and indoor swimming pool.
 Total floor area for the two buildings will be about 50% larger than the nine buildings that comprise our current campus.